solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 Signature: 3aqYXK9RPvaYGrgXcCkFdytDWKu8ovH5wTHDJaJtQYehfv4X43xnQ8Fw5Snt3eAxLiVSeoHPwpCubmNdUytSUzuR
 ```

-See it also created an ATA( 8xSW….DPPp) for the recipient to hold information of
+It also created an ATA( 8xSW….DPPp) for the recipient to hold balance
-balance for our token.
-And shows we sent a cool number of tokens from sender to
+information for our token.
+This shows that we sent some tokens from sender to
 recipient.

 ## 7. Burning Tokens

-Let’s mention an Associated token we recently created with the amount of tokens
+Let's mention an Associated token we recently created with the number of tokens
 we want to burn in a particular wallet.
 Burning will subtract the previous
-balance from the amount listed, no amount of paper contributed to global warming
+balance from the amount listed; no amount of paper contributed to global warming
 here.

 ```bash